-- At least 43 antennas in the 12-m Array; plus ten 7 m and three 12 m antennas in the ACA - Complete spectral coverage at all frequency bands available from the ground from 84 to 950 GHz (3.6 mm to 300 μ m), using receiver Bands 3 through 10 (see Figure 4) - Baselines up to 16 km for Bands 3 6; up to 8.5 km for Band 7; and up to 3.6 km for Bands 8, 9 & 10 - Single field interferometry at all receiver bands and mosaics at Bands 3 through 9 - New!
-Full polarization capability, including circular polarization, at Bands 3 through 7 in both continuum and spectral line mode - Large programs requiring more than 50 hours of observations with the 12-m Array or more than 150 hours with the ACA in stand-alone mode - New!
-Stand-alone ACA observations may be requested in Bands 3 through 8 - Solar observations and millimeter-wavelength VLBI at Bands 3 and 6 - New!
-An extended Band 6 IF bandwidth will allow simultaneous 12CO, 13CO and C18O J=2-1 observations with broader spectral windows for galactic sources and nearby galaxies - See the Proposer's Guide on the Science Portal for a full list of Cycle 6 capabilities
+- At least 43 antennas in the 12-m Array; plus ten 7 m and three 12 m antennas in the ACA - Complete spectral coverage at all frequency bands available from the ground from 84 to 950 GHz (3.6 mm to 300 μ m), using receiver Bands 3 through 10 (see Figure 4) - Baselines up to 16.2 km for Bands 3 7 (new!); and up to 3.6 km for Bands 8, 9 & 10 - Single field interferometry at all receiver bands and mosaics at Bands 3 through 9 - Full polarization capability, including circular polarization, at Bands 3 through 7 in both continuum and spectral line mode, with improved sensitivity limits compared to Cycle 6 (new!) - Large programs requiring more than 50 hours of observations with the 12-m Array or more than 150 hours with the ACA in stand-alone mode.
+Up to 15% of the available time may go to Large Programs - Improved efficiency of spectral scans (new!) - Stand-alone ACA observations may be requested in Bands 3 through 8 - Solar observations and millimeter-wavelength VLBI at Bands 3 and 6, and solar at Band 7 (new!) - An extended Band 6 IF bandwidth will allow simultaneous 12 CO, 13 CO and C 18 O ${J}$ =2-1 observations with broader spectral windows for galactic sources and nearby galaxies - See the Proposer's Guide on the Science Portal for a full list of Cycle 7 capabilities

-Receivers and Sensitivities in Cycle 6
+Receivers and Sensitivities in Cycle 7

-Table 1 shows the receiver bands which are available for Cycle 6, and various properties.
+Table 1 shows the receiver bands which are available for Cycle 7, and various properties.
 The sensitivities assume an integration time of 60 seconds, a continuum bandwidth of 7.5 GHz or a spectral resolution of 0.976 MHz, the "standard" frequency for the Band (usually mid-band), and adopting the default weather conditions from the OT ALMA Sensitivity Calculator, for a source at the zenith.
 See pp. 25 & 27 for a discussion of resolution and maximum scales with the ACA.